 Trigger foods like sugar stimulate the reward center by causes a release of dopamine, which is a neurotransmitter in the brain.
 This process hijacks logical thinking, and the ability to stop eating may be compromised, if not obliterated.
 (5)

-If you’ve experienced half of these symptoms of food addiction, your relationship with food could be compromised in a concerning manner; more than half could indicate a food addiction:
+If you’ve experienced half of these symptoms of food addiction, your relationship with food could be compromised in a concerning manner.

-Many people who struggle with issues like these think they lack willpower or discipline, which isn’t the case at all for food addicts.
+Many people who struggle with issues like these think they lack willpower or discipline, which isn’t the case for food addicts.